CappyT/g14control/README.md

 Edit the config.yml with text editor as needed (see configuring below)

-To make it run on boot, you will need to follow these instructions since it requires administrator privileges: https://www.sevenforums.com/tutorials/11949-elevated-program-shortcut-without-uac-prompt-create.html
+~To make it run on boot, you will need to follow these instructions since it requires administrator privileges: https://www.sevenforums.com/tutorials/11949-elevated-program-shortcut-without-uac-prompt-create.html~ currently getting python error 'failed to execute script'

 ### Configuring
 Under Plans, you can configure as many or few plans as you want.
 A plan includes: